hardcover $27.95, paperback $17.95, e-book $9.99

 So the mystery’s not really a whodunit, as we know it wasn’t Sara who dun it and, besides, the precise identity of the perpetrator is not all that important.
 The mystery is really how all the past and present incidents hang together.
 And will our sleuths figure it all out before the cuffs are slapped on Sara?

 We get answers to these questions of course but, as with most successful crime fiction, the personal stories of the main figures are also advanced, without getting in the way of the main story.
 And—thanks for small mercies—Bendaly actually wraps up all loose narrative ends with a series of conclusions that satisfy and still leave room for development in the next Keith Carson and Sara Porter mystery.
-(You can get a taste of that with a sneak preview on the author’s website.)

 All right, Bendaly is not likely to become the next Twain or Poe.
 Nor even the next Agatha Christie or P.D.
 James.
 Deadly Mementos is not nearly that good.
 But it is a better-than-average first mystery and promises many good reads to come.